 Either time of year guarantees mind-blowing wildlife encounters, amazing habitats and landscapes, and the feeling of all-round exploration and discovery.
 There are some nice consistencies too; for instance, the windward side of the highlands we visit on larger islands can stay damp year-round and vegetation will be vividly green there, and virtually all the wildlife species that interest us are year-round residents.
 So, unless there is a very specific phenomenon that you’d like to observe, you will find much to enjoy either way.
 Occasionally nature throws a “curve ball”.
 In an El Niño year, we can expect more rain during the hot and rainy season, and and so luxuriant vegetation in February.
 Conversely, in a La Niña year, the February landscape can look like resemble that of October/November as rainfall is below expected and occasionally absent.

 Interested in learning more about the Galapagos?
-Join our webinar on October 13!
+View our webinar for what you should know about the Galapagos!
 Or, please e-mail or call me at the office.
 To see upcoming departures to the Galapagos and also mainland Ecuador, please click here.

 Quest Nature Tours